Pairing up in an office takes 30 seconds. Doing it remotely takes 30 minutes and a calendar invite that makes engineers angry.

 1. Flexibility: It’s easy to pair up and walk in/out of conversations

-Conversations on Gather are much more fluid and flexible compared to traditional meeting tools.
+Virtual meetings on Gather are much more fluid and flexible compared to traditional video calls.
 Consider this scenario:

 Two engineers can pair up.
 A third can see them and walk over.
 They can Wave a designer over if they have questions about a mockup.
 Once they have clarity, the designer can walk away and let the engineers keep working.

-These interactions happen seamlessly in a single place without messing with meeting links or filling up people’s calendars.
+These interactions happen naturally in a single place without messing with meeting links or filling up people’s calendars.

-Intuition Systems is the perfect example of this fast-paced collaboration.
-Leading up to the beta launch of their app, their engineers all sat at a table together in their Gather office.
-If anyone had a question, all they had to do was unmute.
-This made it instant to find someone to pair up with, allowing them to troubleshoot in real-time and stay 100% aligned before launch.
+Intuition Systems is the perfect example of this fast-paced, remote engineering team collaboration.
+Leading up to the beta launch of their app, their engineers sat together at a table in their Gather office.
+If anyone had a question, they just had to unmute.
+This made it instant to find someone to pair up with, allowing them to troubleshoot in real time and stay 100% aligned before launch.

 "I’ve always loved the energy and focus of a war room during crunch time—it’s where the magic happens.
 Gather has given us the ability to recreate that intense, collaborative environment remotely, which is absolutely invaluable."